Here Comes the Hotstepper

 "Here Comes the Hotstepper" is a song co-written and recorded by Jamaican dancehall artist Ini Kamoze.
-It was released as the lead single from his 1995 album of the same name as well as the soundtrack to the film Prêt-à-Porter.
+It was released in 1994 by Columbia Records as the lead single from his 1995 album of the same name as well as the soundtrack to the film Prêt-à-Porter.
 It is known for its "naaaa na na na naaaa..." chorus inspired by the Cannibal and the Headhunters version of "Land of 1000 Dances".

-The song was Kamoze's only song to reach the top 40 on the US Billboard Hot 100, peaking atop the chart on December 17, 1994, and remaining there for two weeks.
+The song was Kamoze's only song to reach the top 40 on the US Billboard Hot 100, peaking atop the chart on 17 December 1994 and remaining there for two weeks.
 It also became a number-one hit in Denmark, New Zealand, and Zimbabwe and a top-10 hit in 13 other countries.
 Irish DJ John Gibbons made a remix of the song in 2018.

+Background and release

+"Here Comes the Hotstepper" was originally recorded in early 1992 and was passed over by several labels.
+In 1993, Columbia Records licensed the rights to the song with the intent of including it on their reggae-dancehall compilation album Stir It Up.
+However, the album didn't get released before 1994.
+After the song started climbing on the US Billboard Hot 100 in late 1994, Ini Kamoze was surrounded by a bidding war by labels wanting to sign him.
+The song had not been intended for a single release when Stir It Up was issued, but in the summer of 1994, Columbia decided to remix it and release it as a single.
+Producer Salaam Remi added a sample from "Heartbeat" by Taana Gardner from 1981.
+He told Billboard magazine, "I wanted to put in something familiar, so I added that sample.
+It just fit right into the existing groove, and made the whole song more marketable."
+It was issued by Columbia as a vinyl promo to college and commercial urban radio stations in August 1994 and in October, the new remix was included on the Stir It Up compilation.
+In December same year, "Here Comes the Hotstepper" was featured on Robert Altman's film Prêt-à-Porter.